IEasyMov/website_portfolio/public/content/Boba.md

                 <div style="display: flex; flex-direction: column; gap: 20px;">
                     <span style="color:rgb(164, 208, 255); font-weight: bold; font-size: 120%">Concept of the game</span>
                     <p style="margin-bottom: 1.2rem;">
-                        We needed a real quick and short game to make, so we decided to plan a little endless game.
-With low amount of mechanics to create and more polishing it was the right scope for a 3 days long Game Jam.
+                        We needed a quick and simple game to make, so we decided to create a small endless game.
+With fewer mechanics to build and more time for polish, it was the perfect scope for a 3-day Game Jam.
                     </p>
                     <p style="margin-bottom: 2rem;">
-                        Starting by deciding how much players, that it'll be a local coop, and what will the players play, our little hamsters !
+                        We started by deciding on the number of players, a local co-op, and what they would play as: our little hamsters.
                     </p>
                 </div>
             </li>